 Excel can interpret enormous amounts of data, but if you’re not using the Data Model tool to organize it, you might be working too hard.
 With the help of this tool, you may combine data from many tables by building associations based on a shared column.
 In this article, we will show you how to use the Excel data model.

-3 Suitable Examples of How to Use Data Model in Excel
+How to Use Data Model in Excel: 3 Examples

 Let’s suppose we have a sample data set that includes sales price, seller name, product name, and date, and also another that contains seller name and gender.

 Ordinary data sets cannot be related to one another.
 Only table objects are compatible with the Data Model.
 In this section, we will demonstrate to you to convert datasets to table objects.

 - Therefore, we will convert the above two data sets to table objects.

 - Here, we must click anywhere in the data set.